yqian442/Visualizing-the-Impact-of-COVID-19/presentation/TRANSCRIPT.md

 ## Slide 9
 If we could start this project again, we would first integrate the data together into a single data set before the d3 graphic design.
 It would allow us to develop the project in a more systematic way.
 Then we would add more dimensions, like international travel, food, and e-commerce to offer users a more comprehensive view of covid-19 global impacts .
 ## Slide 10
-To summarize my main points; through visualizing these collected data in health, education, and economy, we can more impersonally and deeply understand how the virus of COVID-19 tremendously impacts the globe in all these aspects.
+To summarize the main points: through visualizing these collected data in health, education, and economy, we can more impersonally and deeply understand how the virus of COVID-19 tremendously impacts the globe in all these aspects.